 Portugal Job Interview Tips

-Working abroad sounds like an adventure to many people.
+The overseas career sounds like an adventure to many people.
 However, a job search in Portugal requires more than just the obvious Portugal CV with Portugal cover letter writing and translation.
 You have to pass the Portugal job interview.

 You will face issues that probably did not even cross your mind when you begin planning to find jobs in Portugal.
 Do not misjudge the impact a Portugal job interview can have on the end result of your adventure!
 For example, you will experience the different immigration rules and habits, job application procedures, the selection trends and the management culture.

 Most visits to Portugal are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travellers like restaurants, hotels, clubs and shopping areas.

 In recent years, the Portuguese authorities have carried out a number of investigations and operations against terrorist networks.